avigail-fishman/avigail-fishman/README.md

 <p style="font-size:14px; line-height:1.6;">
 <b>Practicum – Jerusalem Municipality</b><br/>
 Worked on a large-scale municipal production system with complex architecture and business logic.
-Developed and integrated new screens and features into an existing live environment, requiring in-depth understanding of system flows, dependencies, and data structures.
+Developed and integrated new screens and features into an existing live environment, Understanding how systems work , dependencies, and data structures.
 Collaborated closely with the development team under tight deadlines, ensuring careful integration and system stability.
 <b>Technologies:</b> Angular, C#, SQL
 </p>